Les Chouans: Reception and impact

-Les Chouans is considered Balzac's first real success as a writer – a milestone for which he was prepared, evidenced by his willingness to sign his own name.
+Les Chouans is considered Balzac's first success as a writer – a milestone for which he was prepared, evidenced by his willingness to sign his own name.
 Saintsbury proclaims that publishing Les Chouans was how he "first emerged from the purgatory of anonymous hack-writing."
 Still, revenues from the book were not sufficient to cover Balzac's modest living expenses.

 Although he never finished the other works intended to comprise Scenes from a Military Life, Balzac returned to the people and politics of Les Chouans in later works.
 Corentin reappears in his 1841 novel Une ténébreuse affaire (A Murky Business), and Hulot is featured in 1843's La Muse du département (The Provincial Muse).
 Later novels mention additional royalist uprisings, connecting them thematically to Les Chouans.

 As a literary work, the novel is not singled out by critics from the rest of La Comédie Humaine.
 Balzac's emerging style (some time before he refined his renowned realist idiom) and unsteady pacing are representative of his early career.
 Still, critics hail it as a turning point and it has even been called "a strong favorite" among readers.